Ricokamau/requirement-analysis/README.md

 Use case diagrams visually represent how different users (actors) interact with the system's functionalities (use cases).
 They help in identifying system requirements and planning development tasks efficiently.

+## Acceptance Criteria

+Acceptance Criteria are specific conditions that a software product must meet to be accepted by the client or end user.
+They define the boundaries of a user story or feature and ensure that development aligns with stakeholder expectations.

+### Example: Checkout Feature

+- Users must be logged in to access the checkout.
+- The system should display a summary of the booking, including dates, price, and room type.
+- The user can select a payment method (credit card, mobile money).
+- Upon successful payment, the booking should be confirmed, and an email receipt sent.

 ### Booking System Use Case Diagram

 ![Booking System Use Case Diagram](./alx-booking-uc.png)